 Students who complete this concentration should have a solid foundation in the history of literature, a mature insight into various authors and major works, and a personal confidence in their ability to write, to criticize, and to evaluate literature.
-The Literature major provides a solid foundation for students who plan to continue the study of literature in graduate school, but also prepares students well for law, medicine, business, and other graduate programs.
-Perhaps even more important, students who engage in the intense study of literature naturally develop an awareness and appreciation for human values and a life-long enjoyment of good literature.
+The concentration not only provides a solid foundation for students who plan to continue the study of literature, but also prepares students well for law, medicine, business, and other graduate programs.
+Perhaps even more important, students who engage in the study of literature develop an awareness and appreciation for human values, and a life-long enjoyment of good literature.

-Teacher Licensure with Bachelor of Arts in Literature
+Bachelor of Arts in English with Teacher Licensure

-The Teaching Licensure in Literature concentration is designed especially for prospective teachers; this special curriculum supplements the core requirements of the concentration in literature or creative writing to prepare students in the broad range of areas expected of English teachers, including literature, composition, and the history of the English language.
+The English with Teaching Licensure track is designed especially for prospective teachers.
+This special curriculum supplements the core requirements of the concentration in literature or creative writing, to prepare students in the broad range of areas expected of English teachers, including literature, composition, and the history of the English language.
 This program has rigorous requirements, and planning ahead is wise.
-Student teaching, the senior thesis, and comprehensive exams in literature all converge in the senior year, along with other courses that may be needed outside the major.
+Student teaching, the senior thesis, and comprehensive exams all converge in the senior year, along with other courses that may be needed outside the major.
 Students who undertake this path need to work closely with their advisors to ensure their success.

 Declaration of Major

-Declaring a major in Literature requires the student to complete a Declaration of Major form that must be signed by the department chair.
+Declaring a major in English requires the student to complete a Declaration of Major form.
 Before declaring a major, students must satisfy the LANG 120 requirement.